What is a Texas Master Naturalist?

 How do I become a Texas Master Naturalist?

 To join us and become a certified Texas Master Naturalist, you must complete a minimum of 60 hours of basic training on the region’s natural features and the impact that people have on nature.
-Training courses are held in the fall of each year and average about 20 students.
+Training courses are held in the fall of each year.
 The course includes presentations by biologists, geologists, naturalists, and others from local, state, and federal agencies and universities.
-You must complete a minimum of 40 hours of volunteer service and 8 hours of advanced training during the first 12 months following your completion of the course (to be completed before your course’s graduation anniversary date).
+You must complete a minimum of 40 hours of volunteer service and 8 hours of advanced training during the first 12 months following your completion of the course and before December 31, 2021.
 Advanced training enables Texas Master Naturalists to learn additional knowledge or a particular skill in order to assist with different volunteer projects.
 Advanced training activities in the past have involved hands-on instruction, field trips to local natural areas, and lectures with such topics as: Texas bats, Texas insects, Texas aquatic environments, wildscape development, and trail planning, among many others.

 All of the volunteer service and advanced training activities must be approved by the chapter board of directors and you must report your hours to get credit.
 Once you meet these requirements, you will receive certification as a Texas Master Naturalist.

 As a certified Master Naturalist, what would I do?

 Volunteer projects run the gamut and might include construction and maintenance of interpretive trails; stream banks, marsh or prairie restorations; exotic species control; fish, wildlife and plant inventories; songbird nest box trails; natural resource youth camps; school programs; programs to community groups; landowner consultation; outdoor skill instruction; natural resource interpretation at nature and visitor centers; creating and maintaining naturescaping demonstration areas; and more.